casinthecloud/cas-pac4j-oauth-demo/README.md

 This `cas-pac4j-oauth-demo` project is a web demo for the **CAS server** to test **authentication delegation** for the OAuth, OpendID, CAS, SAML and OpenID Connect protocols as well as **OAuth server support**.
 It's composed of two modules (web applications):

 - the *cas-pac4j-oauth-client-demo* module is a CAS server which uses the `cas-server-support-pac4j` module to delegate authentication to Facebook, Twitter, another CAS server...
 See [http://jasig.github.io/cas/4.1.x/integration/Delegate-Authentication.html](http://jasig.github.io/cas/4.1.x/integration/Delegate-Authentication.html)
-- the *cas-pac4j-oauth-server-demo* module is a CAS server which uses the `cas-server-support-oauth` moudle to act as an OAuth server: [http://jasig.github.io/cas/4.1.x/protocol/OAuth-Protocol.html](http://jasig.github.io/cas/4.1.x/protocol/OAuth-Protocol.html).
+- the *cas-pac4j-oauth-server-demo* module is a CAS server which uses the `cas-server-support-oauth` module to act as an OAuth server: [http://jasig.github.io/cas/4.1.x/protocol/OAuth-Protocol.html](http://jasig.github.io/cas/4.1.x/protocol/OAuth-Protocol.html).

 ## Start & test